Birational geometry of foliations associated to simple derivations: Proof of Theorem -

+By Remark~$\ref{second sing}$ (Appendix), we have a sequence of elementary transformations (see \ref{elem}) centered at singularities of the foliation that transforms $\mathbb{F}_n$ in $\Pu\times\Pu$ and preserves the holomorphicity of the vector field.
+As the centers of the elementary transformations are singularities of the foliation, $V_n$ is mapped isomorphically to its image $V\subset \Pu\times\Pu$.
+The resulting vector field on $\Pu\times \Pu$ is holomorphic and hence has the form $\mathcal{X}_1\oplus \mathcal{X}_2$, where both terms are holomorphic vector fields on $\Pu$.

+The zeroes of $\mathcal{X}_j$ ($j=1,2$) give $\calR$-invariant fibers of the $j$-th projection.
+In particular, as the simply connected Zariski open subset $V$ cannot embed in the complement of two distinct such fibers, the vector fields $\mathcal{X}_j$ both have a unique zero.
+In suitable affine charts $z_j$, they take the form $\mathcal{X}_j=\partial_{z_j}$.
+This is a contradiction, since the vector field $\partial_{z_1}+\partial_{z_2}$ leaves invariant the rational curves given by the levels of $z_1-z_2$.

-\section{Proof of Theorem~$B-iii)$}
+\section{Proof of Theorem~$B$-$(ii)$}

+Let $\F$ be a foliation that satisfies the hypotheses of Theorem~\ref{kodsimples}-($\ref{kodsimples iii}$) and has Kodaira dimension $\kappa (\calf) = 1$.
+We prove here that $\F$ must be a Ricatti foliation.
+The other implication of Theorem \ref{kodsimples}-($\ref{kodsimples iii}$) follows from Theorem\ref{kodsimples}-($\ref{kodsimples i}$) and the fact that Riccati foliations have Kodaira dimension at most $1$.

-In this section we assume $\kappa (\calf) = 1$.
-According to the birational classification of foliations \cite[Th. $1$. p.~$118$]{BrBG}, and taking into account that $\calf$ is not birationally conjugate to a fibration, we know that $\calf$ is either a Riccati foliation or a \emph{turbulent foliation}; recall that the definition of turbulent foliation is obtained from the one of Riccati foliation by replacing ``rational fibration'' with ``elliptic fibration'' (see page \pageref{riccati}).
+The foliation $\calf_{|\C^2}$ has no invariant algebraic curve, therefore is not birationally conjugate to a fibration.
+According to the birational classification of foliations \cite[Thm. $9.1$]{BrBG}, $\calf$ is either a Riccati foliation or a \emph{turbulent foliation}; recall that the definition of turbulent foliation is obtained from the one of Riccati foliation by replacing ``rational fibration'' with ``elliptic fibration'' (see page \pageref{riccati}).